Directed Brokerage Program Glossary

 Directed Brokerage Credits

 Refers to credits created by trading with certain broker/dealer firms.
 Imbedded within the cost of the trade, similar to airline mileage programs, directed brokerage credits are offered by brokerage firms to encourage trading with their respective firm.
 The credits are considered plan assets of the plan sponsor and can be used by either the investment manager or the plan sponsor.
 The SEC governs how investment managers can use the credits.
-Plan sponsors can use the credits for various services and can request rebates.
+Plan sponsors can use the credits for various services and can request rebates with firms.

 A term that refers to actual cash.
 The antonym to soft dollars which refers to intangible credits.